There are very few places in this World which we have still left as Mother Nature intended it to be – Bostwana is one of them.

 Botswana is the one hell of a destination.
-Visit Botswana in 2016 for stunning landscapes, breathtaking wilderness and fantastic bird watching year around.
-Visit Botswana to see the exceptional fusion of delta and deserts.
-Visit Botswana in the year 2016 to meet genuinely warm and welcoming people.
+Visit Botswana this year for stunning landscapes, breathtaking wilderness and fantastic bird watching year around.
+While on your visit to Botswana, don’t miss out on the exceptional fusion of delta and deserts.

-Besides, Botswana is celebrating its 50th year of independence in 2016 and that will definitely make it a special wildlife family holiday.
-Just in case wondering 4×4 self drive safaris and tours are also a great idea for a honeymoon, so if you are looking for a romantic outing Botswana still fits the bill.
+Just in case wondering 4×4 self drive safaris and tours are also a great idea for a honeymoon.
+If you are looking for a romantic outing, Botswana still fits the bill.

 Best time to visit Botswana

-The Okavanga Delta is best explored on a self drive safari, for which the tour operator you will give you a 4×4 drive jeep, a set of instructions and some blessing.
+The Okavanga Delta is best explored on a self-drive safari, for which the tour operator will give you a 4×4 drive jeep, a set of instructions and some blessing.
 After all, a safari to the Okavango Delta is one of Africa’s biggest big game safaris.

 Why Okavanga Delta is best for wildlife safari tours